cjus/AngularPresentation/README.md

 ![YAAP](images/YAAP__Yet_Another_AngularJS_Presentation.png)

-I played around with RevealJS a while back and felt it would be a perfect platform to for a presentation on Angular.
+I played around with RevealJS a while back and felt it would be a perfect platform for a presentation on Angular.
 Since the entire presentation runs in a web browser, I decided the presentation should include live Angular code.
 Heck, why not right?

 The resulting presention doesn't cover all of Angular.
 In fact, I specifically left out a great deal in order to make the presentation mentally digestable.

+## Running locally

+You can run this presentation locally by installing Grunt.

+From within the project root install grunt:

+    $ npm install

+Then simply run grunt serve:

+    $ grunt serve

 ## This presentation is open sourced